Active Electric Dipole Energy Sources: Transduction via Electric Scalar and Vector Potentials: Geometric Phase of an Active Electric Dipole

-Since we have defined a simple macroscopic polarization of bound or free charge with respect to a 3D electric vector potential $\vec{C}$, we might believe a Berry phase exists similar to modern polarization theory \cite{Vanderbilt2018,Xiao2007}, or in a similar way to the magnetic AB Berry phase, which is linked to the magnetic vector potential.
-In this case, the electric vector potential is a 3D Berry connection, and the Berry curvature is the field, $\vec{D}_T=\epsilon\vec{E}_T=\vec{P}_e^i+\epsilon\vec{E}$, given by eqn. (\ref{Pot4}).
-In fact, the electric dipole is dual to the magnetic dipole, which was used in the original AB thought experiment, so on this premises a dual electric effect should exist, and has been considered previously for an active dipole system\cite{Dowling1999,Chen2013,SPAVIERI200313}.
+Since we have defined a macroscopic polarisation with respect to a 3D electric vector potential $\vec{C}$, we may equate this to a 3D Berry connection, with the Berry curvature the field given by eqn.(\ref{Pot4}), $\vec{D}_T=\epsilon\vec{E}_T=\vec{P}_e^i+\epsilon\vec{E}$.
+In fact, the electric dipole is dual to the magnetic dipole, which was used in the original AB thought experiment, so on this premises a dual electric effect should exist, and has been considered previously for an active dipole system \cite{Dowling1999,Chen2013,SPAVIERI200313}.
+In the strict sense of duality, the DAB experiment requires monopoles to measure the DAB effect.
+However, the DAB geometric phase should be equivalent to the known one discovered in the 1990s \cite{Vanderbilt2018,Xiao2007}, due to the spontaneous permanent polarisation of a ferroelectric \cite{Onoda2004}, or the permanent polarisation of an electret in general \cite{Resta1992,Resta1994,King-Smith1993,SPAVIERI200313,Onoda2004}, and a magnetic monopole was not necessary to prove the existence of this already widely accepted geometric phase.

-First lets consider semi-classically the well known AB magnetic Berry phase of a long cylindrical electromagnetic solenoid, $\Delta \phi_{B_ {AB}}$, and with the use of eq. (\ref{Pot1}) we can show,
+First lets consider semi-classically the well known AB magnetic Berry phase of a long cylindrical electromagnetic solenoid (or permanent magnet), $\Delta \phi_{B_ {AB}}$, and with the use of eq. (\ref{Pot1}) we can show,

 Here, the closed path, $\mathcal{P}$, of integration of the magnetic vector potential on the LHS of eqn. (\ref{ABB}) encloses the surface, $S$, in which the magnetic flux flows, with the first term on the RHS the static contribution to the AB geometric phase, while the second term adds the time dependent term.
 For the static case if we consider, $\mathcal{P}$ as the path at the mid point of the solenoid around the the electric current boundary, the minimum value of enclosed magnetic flux will be given by the flux quantum, $\Phi_0=h/(2e)$, so that $\int_{S} \vec{B} \cdot d\vec{S}=n \Phi_0$ for a superconducting system with $n$ Cooper pairs ($q=2e$).
 In contrast, for a normal conductor with free electrons ($q=e$), $\int_{S} \vec{B} \cdot d\vec{S}=2n \Phi_0$ (measured by Webb et. al. \cite{Webb1985}).
 Thus, in general the static AB phase in both the superconducting and normal conducting case is given by, $\phi_{B_ {AB}}=2n\pi$.